Abineshmuniyandi/Notes-Sharing-Web-Application-using-Django-Framework-Abinesh.M-5001-PCET-/README.md

 Project Developed by:

-Prem Kumar G
+Abinesh M

-712221205027, Park college of engineering and technology
+712221205001, Park college of engineering and technology

 ### Note Keeping App